 The best way to make the right choice is to get the necessary data.
 The knowledge you acquire about the metal detectors you’re considering can then help you find the most suitable model for your needs.
 That means you need to read not just the product descriptions released by Bounty Hunter marketing specialists, but also our more objective guide.

 Usually, if you’re a beginner you want features that are easy to understand and use.
 After, most newbies are actually young kids.
 You may also want to pick among the more affordable models since it’s entirely possible that a kid may lose interest after a while.
 We Have listed 3 best bounty detector for beginners.

-Gold digger is extremely popular, and you can find thousands of satisfied praising it in their reviews.
+Gold digger is extremely popular, and you can find thousands of satisfied praising it in their guide.
 Nominally its price hovers around the 3-figure mark, but you can find sellers offering this for half that price.
 You do need to buy your own pair of 9V batteries.
 But at least you can get the headphones among the freebies.

 This is versatile enough to detect a wide range of metals, including gold and silver.
 Bounty hunter gold digger operates at 6.6kHz and is able to find coins buried 6 inches underground.
 It’s even been able to find larger items under 2 feet of soil or sand.
 This lets you control the sensitivity and power, and you can keep it from detecting metals you’re not interested in.